Supply Chain Analysis

 Regulatory pressure

-The NRG matter has introduced real operational uncertainty.
+Single-corridor dependence also concentrates regulatory and operational risk.
 Operators running 400+ wells per year cannot tolerate gate-check delays, unplanned shutdowns, or chain-of-custody disputes at one supplier.

 Infrastructure limits